All Products

 Scenario 3: Dynamic cross-account distribution

-For example, all access logs for a website are stored in one Logstore.
-You want to dynamically distribute logs to Logstores under different accounts based on the project and LogStore fields.
+For example, all access logs for a website are stored in a single Logstore.
+You want to dynamically route logs to Logstores in different accounts based on the project and logstore fields in the logs.

-To meet this requirement, you can use the data transformation feature of Simple Log Service.
+You can accomplish this by using the data transformation feature of Log Service.

 • Raw logs